Bachelor of Fine Arts in Drama – Theatre Education

 When will I student teach?

-Student teaching only takes place in the spring semester of your senior year, and all coursework must be completed before student teaching.
-This means that if you decide to take an extra semester in an extended senior year, you will actually need to stay an extra year in order to student teach in the final spring semester.
+Student teaching only takes place in the spring semester of your fourth year, and all coursework must be completed before student teaching.
+This means that if you decide to take an extra semester in an extended fourth year, you will actually need to stay an extra year in order to student teach in the final spring semester.
 Refer to the Theatre Education Handbook for more information on student teaching as well as requirements you will need to fulfill in order to student teach.

 Questions?
 Contact Joshua Purvis at [email protected] or 336-517-7878.
 Because Mr. Purvis is frequently working in the public schools, email receives the fastest response.

 Notice: